 Apparently I never threw out all those bulbs I bought though.

 Like all the things in my life that remind me of her.

 Which is pretty much everything, I think.

 • • •

 *My house is strange.
-It essentially has two master bedrooms.
+It essentially has two primary bedrooms.
 The one on the main floor was for my mom and is now a guest room.
 It's big, has a massive picture window, a bigger closet, and a changing area.
 Upstairs there's a small bedroom (which my cats have claimed) with a regular closet... and a larger bedroom (mine) with a regular closet and a large storage closet behind the regular closet.
 That's where I keep my worthless comic book collection in case I ever want to read them again one day...

 When my kittens were brave enough to come out from underneath the couch after a few weeks, I tried to keep them from going upstairs by blocking off the stairwell.
 I was not successful.
 Eventually they had explored every nook and cranny in my home, including the comic book closet (which I keep open all the time because I don't want the paper smell to accumulate).